-2. This Regulation shall not affect the legal force of agreements concluded by Europol as established by Decision 2009/371/JHA before ... [date of entry into force of this Regulation], or of agreements concluded by Europol as established by the Europol Convention before 1 January 2010.
+2. This Regulation shall not affect the legal force of agreements concluded by Europol as established by Decision 2009/371/JHA before 13 June 2016, or of agreements concluded by Europol as established by the Europol Convention before 1 January 2010.